AND GLOSS ON A POEM

 like sperm or frogspawn, yet I - although

-alien - am counted amongst them, not counted as
+alien - am counted inexorably amongst them,

 anyone so significant as a poet.